ntustison/ANTsXMouseBrainMapping/Manuscript/introAnts.md

-Apart from its registration capabilities, ANTsX comprises additional functionality such as template generation [@Avants:2010aa], intensity-based segmentation [@Avants:2011uf], preprocessing [@Manjon:2010aa;@Tustison:2010ac], deep learning networks [@Tustison:2021aa], and other miscelleneous utilties (see Table \ref{table:methods}).
+Apart from its registration capabilities, ANTsX comprises additional functionality such as template generation [@Avants:2010aa], intensity-based segmentation [@Avants:2011uf], preprocessing [@Manjon:2010aa;@Tustison:2010ac], deep learning networks [@Tustison:2021aa], and other miscelleneous utilities (see Table \ref{table:methods}).
 The comprehensive use of the toolkit has demonstrated superb performance in multiple application areas (e.g., consensus labeling [@Wang:2013ab], brain tumor segmentation [@Tustison:2014aa], and cardiac motion estimation [@Tustison:2015ab] ).
-Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers and providing an important resource for algorithmic development, evaluation, and improvement.
+Importantly, ANTs is built on the Insight Toolkit (ITK) [@McCormick:2014aa] deriving benefit from the open-source community of scientists and programmers as well as providing an important resource for algorithmic development, evaluation, and improvement.
 We use this functionality to demonstrate recently developed frameworks for mapping fluorescence micro-optical sectioning tomography (fMOST) and multiplexed